Yohn/Yohn/README.md

 > “If you like what you do, and you’re lucky enough to be good at it, do it for that reason.”
 — Phil Grimshaw

 > I have a joke about Stack Overflow, but you would say it's a duplicate.

+> What do you call a developer who doesn't comment code? • • • A developer.